malina-dva/RNA-seq-Differential-expression-analysis/README.md

 Based on the histogram it is obvious that most of FC are between 0.5 and 1.
 Just for demonstration we can set a threshold for the FC to -0.5 and +0.5 for down and up regulated genes respectively to see how many DEG will remain.

 To filter for log2FoldChange threshold we use "subset".
 We apply subset on the resOrdFilt.data.frame.
-The **conditions** we want to sunset on are:  log2FoldChange column from resOrdFilt.data.frame is either >0.5 or <0.5.
+The **conditions** we want to subset on are:  log2FoldChange column from resOrdFilt.data.frame is either >0.5 or <0.5.
 To achieve that, we use "|" argument in our command which means **or**.

 ```r